This post may contain affiliate links. Please read my disclosure.

 - Bring a large pot of salted water to a boil.
 Boil the gnocchi until they float, which should be about 3-4 minutes.
 Drain and toss with some olive oil so they don't stick.

-- Heat 2 tablespoon olive oil in large skillet over medium-high heat.
+- Heat 2 tablespoon olive oil in large non-stick skillet over medium-high heat.
 Add the gnocchi and pan-fry on one side until golden brown, about 2 minutes.
 You will have to do this in batches if you can't have gnocchi in single later.
 Remove from skillet and set aside.

 - In same skillet, bring heat to medium and add butter.
 Cook until the butter is browned and fragrant, about 3-5 minutes.
 Add garlic and sage and cook for 30 seconds.
 Remove the skillet from heat and stir in the gnocchi, so it's coated.
 Serve immediately with some Parmesan cheese.